simonjaeger/OfficeDev-HOL/Excel-Add-in/README.md

     }

     ```
-4. Launch your Excel add-in and test your work by clicking the **Write data to selection** button.
-When the button is clicked, the function will be executed; writing data to the current selection.

 #### Exercise 5.3: Read data from the binding ####
-1. In **Home.html**, locate the "Exercise: Read data from binding" section (commented) and add the following HTML piece inside the **div** (section) tags.
+1. In **Home.html**, locate the "Exercise: Read data from the binding" section (commented) and add the following HTML piece inside the **div** (section) tags.
 This is an Office UI Fabric styled button.
     ```html
     <button id="read-data-from-binding" class="ms-Button ms-Button--primary"
             disabled="disabled">